 Pupil Premium

-Schools can choose how to use their Pupil Premium allocation, as they are best placed to identify the barriers facing their pupils and the provision that will support them.
-By meeting the needs of the most vulnerable, we are enabling the successful education of all children.
+Schools decide how to use the Pupil Premium funding as they are best placed to identify the barriers facing their pupils, in their schools, and plan the provision that will best support them.

-The Tredington Primary School Pupil Premium Action Plan for 2020-21, including the review of 2019-20's plan, is available by clicking here.
+The archived Tredington Primary School Pupil Premium Action Plan for 2023-24, including its review, is available by clicking here.

 The Gloucestershire Learning Alliance holds an overall policy outlining the principles around Pupil Premium for all schools in the Trust.
 To access it, click here.